Jason Kelce: Professional career

 On March 5, 2021, Kelce signed a new deal with the Philadelphia Eagles.
 He was placed on the COVID list on January 3, 2022, and activated four days later, allowing him to keep his consecutive starts streak alive.
 He went in for the team's first offensive snap then was benched for the rest of the game.
 In 2021, Kelce was selected to his fifth Pro Bowl, marking his third straight selection, and was the Eagles finalist for the Walter Payton Man of the Year Award.
-He was also named a first-team All Pro by the Associated Press for the fourth time in his career.
+He was also named a first-team All-Pro by the Associated Press for the fourth time in his career.
+He was ranked 71st by his fellow players on the NFL Top 100 Players of 2022.
 On March 11, 2022, after mulling retirement before the 2022 offseason, Kelce signed a new one-year deal with the Eagles worth $14 million, which made him the highest paid center in the NFL.
+Kelce earned Pro Bowl and first team All-Pro honors for the 2022 season.

-Kelce and the Eagles appeared in Super Bowl LVII against the Kansas City Chiefs.
-Jason's brother Travis Kelce played for the Chiefs, making it the first Super Bowl to feature two brothers on opposing teams.
-Jason and the Eagles lost to Travis and the Chiefs 38-35.
+Kelce appeared in his second Super Bowl with Super Bowl LVII against the Kansas City Chiefs.
+Kelce's brother, Travis, played for the Chiefs, making it the first Super Bowl to feature two brothers on opposing teams as players.
+The Eagles would lose the game 38–35.
 After considering retirement, Kelce re-signed with the Eagles on a one-year contract on March 15, 2023.
+In Week 6, Kelce broke the Eagles record for most consecutive starts that was previously held by Jon Runyan.
+He received his third consecutive Pro Bowl selection and First Team All-Pro honors that year as well.
+Kelce ended the season starting all 17 regular season games as the Eagles finished with a record of 11–6 and earned a playoff berth.
+He and the Eagles ended their season with a 32–9 loss to the Tampa Bay Buccaneers in the NFC Wild Card playoff game.

+Kelce announced his retirement on March 4, 2024.
+During his career, Kelce was named to seven total Pro Bowls and six first-team All Pros, making him one of the most decorated offensive linemen in NFL history.
+All six of his All-Pro selections were accomplished in his 30s, giving him the most All-Pro selections of any player in their 30s.
+He is one of just two centers in league history to make both the Pro Bowl and be named an All-Pro in three consecutive seasons along with Dwight Stephenson of the Miami Dolphins.